olegkrivtsov/using-zend-framework-3-book/README.md

 ## License

 The content in this repo uses the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-You are free to use, modify and distribute it for non-commerical purposes.
+You are free to use, modify and distribute the content for non-commerical purposes.
 Just mention the original author and provide a link to this repo.

 ## Contributing